 We recognise that equality and diversity is not a parallel process or something to think about once a year.
-It is an absolutely fundamental part of improving services for everyone and of our vision to become the ‘living city of opportunities’ for everyone.
+It is an absolutely fundamental part of improving services for everyone.
 It is nothing to do with ticking boxes or bureaucracy, and everything to do with making Westminster a place where anyone can be happy to live or work.
 It is central to delivering high quality customer services in the heart of London.
 We identify and actively address inequality, where evidence shows that it exists.

 This diversity and the changing nature of Westminster’s population makes Westminster a culturally and socially rich City, which benefits from the different experiences, perspectives and respect for others that this diversity brings.

 This diversity also presents challenges.
 The best services are those services that are designed and delivered for the local community.
 In a diverse and constantly changing city, such as Westminster, this means we have to embed an understanding of equality and diversity into everything the Council does (that is recognising people’s different needs, situations and goals, and removing the barriers that limit access and achievement) if we are to meet and balance the needs of all these groups of people.

 Under the Equality Act 2010, we have a duty to due regard to the need to:

 • eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the Act;

 • advance equality of opportunity between people who share a protected characteristic and people who do not share it; and